uaarg/uaarg.github.io/joinus.md

 Use your CCID and password to login if prompted.

 Alternatively, come to our weekly meetings:
- - Summer : 11:00 AM on Saturdays in ETLC E3-002
- - Fall and Winter : TBD
+ - Fall 2019 and Winter 2020: Weekly every Fridays @ 5pm in ETLC E3-002

 You can also directly email us at [joinuaarg@gmail.com](mailto:joinuaarg@gmail.com).